starandtina/starandtina.github.io/_posts/2014-11-27-portal-frontend-framework-quick-start.md

 # Build & Release & Deploy

 After you finish your coding, next step is to build, release and deploy it on production environments.
-I'd like to build the whole project and optimize it through [Build](https://github.com/starandtina/portal/blob/master/tasks/build_task.js) task, and the build files will be put into dist directory by default.
+I'd like to build the whole project and optimize it through [Build](https://github.com/starandtina/portal/blob/master/tasks/build_task.js) task, the build files will be put into dist directory by default.
 It include:

 * Lint JavaScript/CSS files;
 * Clean dist directory;